 What’s the Best Way to Contact You?

-Communication is key in the quest to find a new home, especially for first-time home buyers.
+Communication is key in the quest to find a new home, especially for potential buyers.
 Not only will you be spending a fair amount of time with your agent, but if you have any questions, this is the person you’ll go to.
 So ask the real estate agent what their preferred method of communication is.
 Do they want you to text, call, email, or meet in person?
 Make sure you know how they’ll be in contact with you, how frequently you can contact them, and how long before they usually respond.
 This helps you gauge their availability.

 What’s Included in Your Buyer’s Agreement?